 Right to choose life partner is a fundamental right

-Recently, the Supreme Court held in Shakti Vahini v.
-Union of India, (2018) 7 SCC 192 held that the right to select a life partner is a fundamental right.
-The court held that right to marry a person of one’s choice is a fundamental right under Article 21, 19(1)(a) and 14 of the Constitution of India.
-Freedom of speech and expression coupled with life and personal liberty manifest the right to choose each other as life partners.
+In a recent landmark judgment, the Supreme Court in Shakti Vahini v.
+Union of India, (2018) 7 SCC 192, declared that the right to choose a life partner is a fundamental right.
+The court held that the freedom to marry a person of one’s choice is protected under Article 21, 19(1)(a), and 14 of the Indian Constitution.

 Once the fundamental right is inherent in a person, then no one can scuttle such right by leaning on any kind of philosophy, moral or social, or self-proclaimed elevation.Shakti Vahini vs. Union of India (2018) 7 SCC 192